 Curriculum Vision (Curriculum Lead: Miss J. Rowe)

-Our school context based curriculum drivers are the 5 Es: Excel – be awesome; Embrace yourself; Explore the world; Engage with others and Express yourself.
+- 5 Es – Driving our curriculum and responding to the needs of our community, are the following five principles – our 5 Es: Embrace yourself; Explore the world; Engage with others; Express yourself and Excel – be awesome.
 These drivers support children’s personal development and well-being.
 They encourage pupils to aim high, know themselves, be curious, work collaboratively, and be articulate.

-Our curriculum fully enables the children to develop their cultural capital by fostering our values and bringing them to life!
-We hold dearly British Values and are proud to be British Citizens.
+- Our curriculum fully enables the children to develop their cultural capital by fostering knowledge, skills and values and bringing them to life!
+We successfully integrate and support British Values in all aspects of school and are proud to be part of British society.
 Our curriculum develops the use of pupil voice and their ability to promote change.

-Underpinning our curriculum and daily life is our Alexandra Promise to pupils.
+- Underpinning our curriculum and opportunities is our Alexandra Promise to pupils.
 This promise sets out a wide range of developmentally appropriate experiences, that we firmly believe every child should experience as they grow up.
-These are integrated within our curriculum from year 3 – 6
+These are integrated within our curriculum from year 3 – 6.

 Further information can be found in our subject specific information pages.